ghodulik95/chromebook-nautilus-desktop/README.md

 <details>
   <summary>Could the audio issues be fixable?</summary>

   [WeirdTreeThing’s audio script](https://github.com/WeirdTreeThing/chromebook-linux-audio?tab=readme-ov-file) can fix audio on some Chromebooks.
 However, there’s a risk of permanently damaging the speakers at high volumes on this model.
 I tried it once on NixOS with no success and decided not to pursue further.
-If you need internal mic or AUX input, feel free to explore it—but proceed with caution.
-Xubuntu is not officially supported but Ubuntu 24.10 is.
+If you need internal mic or headphone jack, feel free to explore it—but proceed with caution.
+Xubuntu is not officially supported by the audio script but Ubuntu 24.10 is.
 </details>

 ---